KongTu/diff_tagg_ana/README.md

 - Kong Tu, kongtu@bnl.gov (BNL)
 - Bill Li,wenliang.billlee@googlemail.com (SBU)

-Disclaimer: this only applies at BNL RCF.
+Disclaimer: this only applies on the BNL RCF.
 If one wants to try virtualbox, please go to this link,https://github.com/ECCE-EIC/Singularity/blob/master/VirtualBox.md.

 - Go to your working directory; in the following example, I do it in my home directory for simplicity.
 "/direct/eic+u/zhoudunming"